iobroker-community-adapters/ioBroker.xs1/README.md

 ## License
 The MIT License (MIT)

-Copyright (c) 2026 iobroker-community-adapters <iobroker-community-adapters@gmx.de>
+Copyright (c) 2023-2026 iobroker-community-adapters <iobroker-community-adapters@gmx.de>
-Copyright (c) 2023-2024 ioBroker Community Developers <iobroker-community-adapters@gmx.de>
 Copyright (c) 2016 Frank Joke

 Permission is hereby granted, free of charge, to any person obtaining a copy